arturmpinho/coffeeinsider/README.md

 ### **Existing Features**

-#### ***Navigation: Floating Action Button***
+#### ***Navigation, Floating Action Button & Landing Page***

-The navigation will be supported in all devices with a Floating Action Button (FAB) instead of using a navigation bar.
+The navigation will be supported in all pages (except the landing page) and devices with a Floating Action Button (FAB) instead of using a common navigation bar on top of the page.

+On the landing page, the same button will be displayed at the center, instead of at the right-bottom, and not floating.
+This is done on purpose in order to attract the attention of the user immeadiately to this button as it will be his/her navigation aid.
+With this, the intent is to get the user acquainted and engaged from the beginning, and not get lost because there is no navigation bar.

+Also, the fact that th user has to click once in order to reveal the 'tools' is intentional as it gives the sense of being in control immeadiately to the user.

-This option allows the user to navigate across multiple pages via an intuitive option that accompanies the user through all its navigation and, at the same time, saves some real-estate.
+This option allows the user to navigate across multiple pages via an intuitive option that accompanies the user through all its navigation and, at the same time, saving some real-estate.

-#### ***Landing Page***

-The landing page merely displays the title of the website with a small introductory paragraph.

-This is followed by a giant centered radial FAB, that includes a menu with internal links to the other pages, each one with a representative icon.

-On the bottom of the page, a footer is displayed with the company contacts and social links.

-#### ***Route overview***

-The route overview page gives the user the option to choose out of a dropdown list box the port of origin and the port of destination.

-Automatically, a preview of the route will be displayed in a map, followed by the information of the estimate transit time.

-The FAB is present at the bottom right of the page.
+Whilst the button and sub-buttons have been included directly in the HTML files and styling in CSS, I have resorted to jQuery in order to attain the interactiveness and hide/show the sub-buttons linking to the other pages.

+The rest of the landing page is self-explanatory, displaying some introductory paragraphs explaining the user what are his/her options, and by the footer the contacts and social links to the Coffee Insider.

-#### ***Offer request & Unit conversion***
+#### ***Offer Request***

 This section of the webpage will be divided into 3 parts.